 You should avoid aeration when the ground is very wet or when it’s likely to freeze solid in frosty, snowy and icy conditions.
 Very hot weather can also make aeration difficult as dry soil causes the ground to become hard and difficult to penetrate effectively.

 Would you like a FREE lawn survey and advice on your lawn care?

 Contact us for a FREE lawn survey (worth £25.00!) + up to 12.5% off selected Green Mile lawn care services.

 Our standard seasonal lawn care treatment program includes 5 stages of lawn treatments applied throughout the year.

 During your survey, we will identify what your grass needs and advise on the best program for your lawn.

 Seasonal Lawn Care Treatment Programs

 Green Mile Lawn Care offers a range of lawn care treatment packages that are guaranteed to improve the condition of your lawn.

-Our Standard lawn care program costs just a few pounds per month and includes all the key lawn care treatments an average lawn is likely to require throughout the year.
+Our Standard lawn care program costs just £10.00 per month and includes all the key lawn care treatments an average lawn is likely to require throughout the year.

 The Standard Plus and Complete Programs offer the same seasonal program plus more specialist lawn care treatments when required.